The questions Mark Zuckerberg didn't answer for European Parliament

 The six questions

-Verhofstadt's queries may have roughly followed the pattern of a yes/no question, but they were fairly complex.
+Verhofstadt's queries may've roughly followed the pattern of a yes/no question, but they were fairly complex.
 What's more, the sixth one was more of a rhetorical question about Zuckerberg's legacy -- does he want to be remembered as a great person or the creator of a digital monster?

 About the rules of the General Data Protection Regulation, or GDPR, Verhofstadt said to Zuckerberg, "You have told that you are going to apply them.
 But in fact, are you telling the truth to us?"
 He then went on to detail several ways he suspects Facebook of violating this and other EU privacy regulations.